 If you struggle to even flirt with the idea of giving up your favorite foods or working out till your legs give way – BetterMe app is here to breathe a fresh perspective into the way you view the weight loss process!
 Check out the app and experience the fun side of fitness and dieting with BetterMe!

 Brown rice also ranks among the top rice types around the globe.
 Unlike white rice, brown rice does not undergo numerous processing stages to have it refined.
 Therefore, it tends to be more of whole grain.
 This means it contains both the germ and bran, both of which have antioxidants, fiber, minerals and vitamins.

 Brown rice can also come in purple, red or black shades.
 It is also gluten-free and has a lower glycemic index.
-This property makes it a great recommendation for those with diabetes.
+Its slower impact on blood sugar makes it a better choice for those with diabetes.
 Remember to always cross-check the labels on your brown rice when you are purchasing it.

 The Benefits of Eating Brown Rice

 Aside from providing fiber, vitamins and minerals, brown rice also helps with the following: